GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 kubectl get AnalyticsCluster -n apiconnect
 ```

 The installation has completed when the status is in Running and READY should have value like 8/8.
-For example:
 ```
 NAME        READY   STATUS    VERSION    RECONCILED VERSION   AGE analytics   8/8     Running   10.0.8.4   10.0.8.4-3237        48m